awsdocs/amazon-cloudwatch-user-guide/doc_source/ServiceLens.md

 To fully take advantage of ServiceLens and correlated metrics, logs, and traces, you must update the X\-Ray SDK and the instrumentation of your application\.
 ServiceLens supports logs correlation for Lambda functions, API Gateway, Java\-based applications running on Amazon EC2, and Java\-based applications running on Amazon EKS or Kubernetes with Container Insights deployed\.

 ServiceLens integrates with Amazon CloudWatch Synthetics, a fully\-managed service that enables you to create canaries to monitor your endpoints and APIs from the outside\-in\.
 Canaries that you create appear on the ServiceLens service map\.
-For more information, see [Using Synthetic Monitoring](CloudWatch_Synthetics_Canaries.md)\.
+For more information, see [Using synthetic monitoring](CloudWatch_Synthetics_Canaries.md)\.

 ServiceLens is available in every Region where X\-Ray is available\.